MicrosoftDocs/dynamics365smb-docs/business-central/finance-recurring-invoicing.md

 However, with this option, you cannot print and send invoices in the default version of [!INCLUDE[prod_short](includes/prod_short.md)].

-For more information, see [Working with Recurring Journals](ui-work-general-journals.md#working-with-recurring-journals).
+For more information, see [Work with Recurring Journals](ui-work-general-journals.md#working-with-recurring-journals).

 ## Create multiple invoices based on a recurring job journal